Pennoweth Tribes

 How does ‘Tribal Warfare’ work?

-At the end of the year, the winning tribe will visit their tribal garden for a fun day out where they will be able to celebrate together.
+Then, at the end of the year, the winning tribe will visit their tribal garden for a fun day out where they will be able to celebrate together.